FiendsOfTheElements/FF1Randomizer/README.md

 # FF1 Randomizer

 This is a randomizer for Final Fantasy 1 for the NES.
 It currently operates on the US version of the ROM only.
+A randomizer takes certain elements of a game and randomize them, creating a whole new gameplay experience.

 ## Project Structure